mrwatson-de/fmworkmate.github.io/killer-keyboard-mode.md

 ### 2. fmAutoMate´s magical Xopy-n-PaXte keys

-To transfer code between FileMaker solutions from Mac to Mac across the ether using [fmAutoMate](fmautomate.html), you can use the following keyboard shortcuts:
+To transfer code between FileMaker solutions from Mac to Mac across the ether using [fmAutoMate], you can use the following keyboard shortcuts:

 {% capture killer-keys %}